MarkPearlCoZa/Blog_General/_posts/2018-05-07-Mob-Programming-Industry-Survey.md

 My reasoning was as follows: there are groups of teams all over the world independently experimenting with Mob Programming.
 If there were patterns found amongst these independent groups it may help us find common themes that could further be investigated.

 I had 82 responses to the survey.
+I've made the percentage responses public, which you can see here:

 Q) My exposure to Mob Programming is...
 - 82.6%: I actively  participate in Mob Programming (at least once a month)